-- 6-3 Include a drawing of the sign and photos of the building façade showing the size of the sign and where the sign will be located. - 6-4 Describe and illustrate how the proposed signage will be attached to the building.
+- 6-2 Describe and illustrate the design of the proposed signage: - 6-3 Include a drawing of the sign and photos of the building facade showing the size of the sign and where the sign will be located.

+6-4 Describe and illustrate how the proposed signage will be attached to the building.

-The Syracuse Landmark Preservation Board uses the United States Secretary of the Interior's Standards as guidelines for review of proposals.
-A copy of these standards is available at the SLPB office of online at www2.cr.nps.gov/tps/standguide/index.htm
+The Syracuse Landmark Preservation Board uses the U.S. Secretary of the Interior's Standards as guidelines for review of proposals.
+A copy of these standards is available at the SLPB office or online at www2.cr.nps.gov/tps/standguide/index.htm